planningalerts-scrapers/campbelltown_city_council_sa_development_applications/README.md

 This is a scraper that runs on [Morph](https://morph.io).
-It scrapes lodged and approved development applications from the South Australian [Campbelltown City Council web site](https://www.campbelltown.sa.gov.au).
+It scrapes lodged development applications from the South Australian [Campbelltown City Council web site](https://www.campbelltown.sa.gov.au).